Chatbot

-A chatbot (originally chatterbot) is a software application or web interface designed to have textual or spoken conversations.
-Modern chatbots are typically online and use generative artificial intelligence systems that are capable of maintaining a conversation with a user in natural language and simulating the way a human would behave as a conversational partner.
-Such chatbots often use deep learning and natural language processing, but simpler chatbots have existed for decades.

-Chatbots have increased in popularity as part of the AI boom of the 2020s, and the popularity of ChatGPT, followed by competitors such as Gemini, Claude and later Grok.
-AI chatbots typically use a foundational large language model, such as GPT-4 or the Gemini language model, which is fine-tuned for specific uses.

-A major area where chatbots have long been used is in customer service and support, with various sorts of virtual assistants.
+A chatbot (originally chatterbot) is a software application or web interface designed to converse through text or speech, functioning as a conversation partner.
+Chatbots have existed for decades, but chatbots based on deep learning have gained popularity during the AI boom of the 2020s, with the releases of generative AI (GenAI) chatbots such as ChatGPT, Gemini, Claude, and Grok.
+These chatbots typically use fine-tuned large language models (LLMs) to generate text.
+A major area where chatbots have long been used is customer service and support, with various sorts of virtual assistants.

 History

 Turing test

-In 1950, Alan Turing's article "Computing Machinery and Intelligence" proposed what is now called the Turing test as a criterion of intelligence.
-This criterion depends on the ability of a computer program to impersonate a human in a real-time written conversation with a human judge to the extent that the judge is unable to distinguish reliably—on the basis of the conversational content alone—between the program and a real human.
+In 1950, Alan Turing published an article entitled "Computing Machinery and Intelligence" in which he proposed what is now called the Turing test as a criterion of intelligence.
+This criterion depends on the ability of a computer program to impersonate a human in a real-time written conversation with a human judge, to the extent that the judge is incapable of reliably distinguishing, on the basis of the conversational content alone, between the program and a real human.